 - For some courses we may need you to do an assessment activity before joining a course, so that we can see at what level your skills are.
 This is especially important and useful for adults who have no or few formal qualifications, but who may have skills gained through life experience or the work place

-- Before you join a course The Skills Funding Agency, who provide all or part of the funding for your course, require us to check on their system what learning you have done previously
+- Before you join a course the Education and Skills Funding Agency (ESFA), who provide all or part of the funding for your course, require us to check on their system what learning you have done previously

 - Once we have sorted out with you which of our course options is best for you, we need to check whether you are eligible for a free course, a discount or other financial support.
 This usually means physically checking documentation such as benefit letters

 Enrolment in person ensures that our friendly and knowledgable staff can make joining a course as easy and smooth for you as possible.
 They will work with you to ensure you get on the right course at the right level and one that helps you achieve your goals.
 You can help us get to know your background more quickly and speed up enrolment by completing, printing off and bringing with you our Learning Agreement form.

 What do I need to bring to enrol?

 Many of our courses will simply involve completing a Learning Agreement form and you will need to provide your national insurance number.